 Included in the data PHC4 receives from Pennsylvania hospitals is information indicating, in simple terms, "how sick the patient was" on admission to the hospital-information that is used to account for high-risk patients.
 Even though two patients may be admitted to the hospital with the same illness, there may be differences in the seriousness of their conditions.
-In order to report fair comparisons among hospitals, PHC4 uses a complex mathematical formula to risk adjust the readmission data included in this report, meaning that hospitals receive "extra credit" for treating patients who are more seriously ill or at a greater risk than others.
-Risk adjusting the data is important because sicker patients may be more likely to be readmitted.
+In order to report fair comparisons among hospitals, PHC4 uses a complex mathematical formula to risk adjust the mortality and readmission data included in this report, meaning that hospitals receive "extra credit" for treating patients who are more seriously ill or at a greater risk than others.
+Risk adjusting the data is important because sicker patients may be more likely to die or be readmitted.

+PHC4 uses clinical laboratory

-data, patient characteristics
+data, patient characteristics such

-such as age and gender, and
+as age and gender, and billing

-billing codes that describe
+codes that describe the patient's

-the patient's medical

-conditions such as the
+medical conditions such as the

-presence of cancer, coronary
+presence of cancer, heart failure,

-artery disease, etc., to

-calculate risk for the
+etc., to calculate risk for the

 patients in this report.

-PHC4 uses clinical laboratory data, patient characteristics such as age and gender, and billing codes that describe the patient's medical conditions such as the presence of cancer, coronary artery disease, etc., to calculate risk for the patients in this report.
+PHC4 uses clinical laboratory data, patient characteristics such as age and gender, and billing codes that describe the patient's medical conditions such as the presence of cancer, heart failure, etc., to calculate risk for the patients in this report.
 A comprehensive description of the risk-adjustment techniques used for this report can be found in the Technical Notes on PHC4's website at www.phc4.org.